 Aroma: Little to no malt aroma.
 Medium-low to no roast and caramel malt aroma.
 Hop aroma may range from none to light spicy or floral hop presence.
-Hop aroma may range from none to light, spicy or floral hop presence.
 Can have low levels of yeast character (green apples, DMS, or fruitiness).
 No diacetyl.
 Appearance: Deep amber to dark brown with bright clarity and ruby highlights.
-Foam stand may not be long lasting, and is usually light tan in color
+Foam stand may not be long lasting, and is usually light tan in color.